-The combination of exceptional rainfall and low soil moisture deficit resulted in extremely high flow and levels in watercourses in the region.
+The combination of exceptional rainfall and low soil moisture deficit resulted in extremely high flow and levels in many of the watercourses in the Region.

 Flood history

 There have been a number of major floods in the River Thames catchment since records began, most notably in November 1894, March 1947, October/November 2000 and January 2003.
 All occurred during the winter months and affected the upper Thames tributaries as well as the Thames itself.